 What kind of activities are there?

-Tiffin University students are strongly encouraged to get involved in campus activities.
-As a graduate of Tiffin University, we recognize that you will need to have more than an excellent academic program in order to be successful.
-Involvement in college student organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
-Some of the organizations and activities that are available to TU students are Student Government, World Student Association, Greek Letter Organizations, GLASS, Chamber of Fools, Campus Crusade for Christ, Delta Sigma Kappa Honorary Society, Accounting Club, Hospitality Management Club, Delta Mu Delta Academic Fraternity, University Bands and Vocal Music Groups.
+Tiffin University is populated with motivated students who want real-world experiences and, upon graduation, career success.
+Because of this, TU offers a wide array of activities that go beyond the excellent academic programs you will be part of in the classroom.
+Involvement in college student clubs and organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
+Just a few of the organizations and activities that are available to TU students are: Criminal Justice Club, National Honor Society, Student Government, World Student Association, Greek Letter Organizations, GLASS, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Hospitality Club, WTUD (Dragon Radio), Delta Mu Delta Academic Fraternity, and Alpha Phi Sigma.

 What kind of job placement and career development services are offered?

-The Career Development Office provides a variety of real resources for students as they prepare for their careers.
-These resources include leads to internships, part-time, summer, and full-time employment opportunities, one-on-one career counseling, workshops and sessions on jobs and job search, assistance with resume writing, and assistance in preparation for interviews.
-You are also served by a career library containing contacts, job leads, and resource information on career requirements, trends, and graduate schools.
+The Career Services Office provides a variety of services as you prepare for your career.
+These services that are included can lead to internships, part-time, summer, and full-time employment opportunities, one-on-one career counseling, workshops and sessions on jobs and job search, assistance with resume writing, and assistance in preparation for interviews.
+As a TU student, you also have access to an extensive career library containing contacts, job leads, and resource information on career requirements, trends, and graduate programs.